pretzelhammer/rust-blog/posts/rust-in-non-rust-servers.md

 }
 ```

 I love how easy it is.
-After writing a Wasm module from scratch in Rust in the preceeding section I have a newfound appreciation and respect for people who implement and maintain binding generator libraries.
+After writing a Wasm module from scratch in Rust in the preceding section I have a newfound appreciation and respect for people who implement and maintain binding generator libraries.

 After building the code above here's how we'd use it from Node.js: